labstack/echox/website/content/middleware/timeout.md

 e := echo.New()
 e.Use(middleware.TimeoutWithConfig(middleware.TimeoutConfig{
   Skipper: Skipper,
-  ErrorHandler: func(err error, e echo.Context) error {
+  OnTimeoutRouteErrorHandler: func(err error, e echo.Context) error {
       // you can handle your error here, the returning error will be
       // passed down the middleware chain
       return err